d3/d3-selection/README.md

 <a name="event" href="#event">#</a> d3.<b>event</b>

 The current [event](https://developer.mozilla.org/en-US/docs/DOM/event), if any.
 This is set during the invocation of an event listener, and is reset after the listener terminates.
-Use this to access standard event fields such as event.timeStamp, and methods such as event.preventDefault.
+Use this to access standard event fields such as [*event*.timeStamp](https://www.w3.org/TR/dom/#dom-event-timestamp) and methods such as [*event*.preventDefault](https://www.w3.org/TR/dom/#dom-event-preventdefault).

 While you can use the native [event.pageX](https://developer.mozilla.org/en/DOM/event.pageX) and [event.pageY](https://developer.mozilla.org/en/DOM/event.pageY), it is often more convenient to transform the event position to the local coordinate system of the container that received the event using [d3.mouse](#mouse), [d3.touch](#touch) or [d3.touches](#touches).